marcybest/diskevolution/README.md

     \frac{\partial\Sigma_{\rm gas}}{\partial t} &=& \frac{1}{r} \frac{\partial}{\partial r} \left[ 3r^{1/2} \frac{\partial}{\partial r}(\nu \Sigma_{\rm gas} r^{1/2}) \right]
 \end{eqnarray}$$

 The file mymodule.py contains the module which evolves the 1D profile and macro.py contains an example of the code being used.
-The code outputs an interpolated function in time and semimajor axis.
+The code outputs an interpolated function in time and semimajor axis of the gas surface density.

 For more information on how the code works, see our paper at https://iopscience.iop.org/article/10.3847/1538-4357/ad0965